Pineapple cake: Varieties

 Contemporary pineapple cake bakeries have created variations on the traditional pineapple cake.
 The filling may also incorporate preserved egg yolks or other dried fruits such as cranberries or strawberries.

 Bakeries may also add winter melon to the pineapple jam.
 This practice was initially an effort to make the tart pineapple filling more palatable.
 However, in contemporary bakeries, adding winter melon to the filling may be seen as an indicator of lower quality.

-The annual Taipei Pineapple Cake Cultural Festival often features a contest in which bakeries compete to create pineapple cakes that incorporate unconventional ingredients, such as rice or Taiwanese tea.
+The annual Taipei Pineapple Cake Cultural Festival often featured a contest in which bakeries competed to create pineapple cakes that incorporated unconventional ingredients, such as rice or Taiwanese tea.

-Making
+Production

-The outer skin of traditional pineapple cake is made of lard, and the filling is mostly made of pineapple mixed with winter melon.
-In recent years, many merchants have used pure pineapple to make fillings.
+The outer skin of traditional pineapple cake is made of lard, but today, butter is more commonly used.
+The filling is mostly made of pineapple mixed with winter melon.
+In recent years, many merchants have used pure pineapple to make filling.
 Although its taste is not as dense and soft as the winter melon filling, the unique and rich fruity flavor with such sweet and sour taste of pure pineapple filling are incomparable with winter melon filling.